jonnyburch/design-workshop/README.md

 ---

-## Section 1: What is design?
+## 1: What is the job of design?

-Design is solving a problem using visual language - tube map
+1. Design is solving a problem using visual language

-Define the problem you need to solve - not art
+2. Defining the problem you need to solve

-*Graphic Designers of note*
+**Graphic Designers of note**
-Josef Müller-Brockmann
+- Josef Müller-Brockmann
-Otl Aicher
+- Otl Aicher
-Erik Spiekermann
+- Erik Spiekermann
-Stefan Sagmeister
+- Stefan Sagmeister

-## Section 2: Design principles
+## 2: Design principles

-Typography
-  1. Aids legibility
+**Typography**
+1. Legibility and hierarchy
 2. Says something about the subject matter

-Colour

-Layout (golden ratio?)

-Grids, White space and rhythm
+**Colour**
+1. Contrast and emphasis
+2. Accessibility

+**Layout**
+1. The golden ratio
+2. If in doubt, take it out!
+3. Baseline Grids
+4. Column-based layouts
+5. Negative space

 ## Exercise 1 (~90 minutes)